goalTosin/rocket-rush/README.md

 ## The Challenge

 Rocket Rush is a tricky microgame that requires precise handling and quick reactions.
-It’s a game that punches above its weight at less than 7KB in file size.
+It’s a game that punches above its weight at about 8KB in file size.

 ## How to Play